 The same applies to the huge number of different microorganisms that can occur on medical devices.
 DIN EN ISO 11737-1 also provides a large selection of appropriate rinsing solutions and culture media, including incubation conditions in various combinations.

 The bioburden limits are set by the manufacturer of the products.
-The mean value and standard deviation per product group are used to help determine the alarm limits.
+The mean value and the standard deviation per product group are used to determine the alarm limits.
 An alarm limit (or action limit) results from the sum of the mean value and twice (or three times) the standard deviation.

 Validation of the bioburden method according to DIN EN ISO 11737-1

-Products with moderate to high (e.g. 100 CFU to 1,000 CFU) or high (e.g. B. > 1 000 CFU) Bioburden.
+Products with moderate to high (e.g. 100 CFU to 1,000 CFU) or high (e.g. > 1,000 CFU) bioburden.

 or

-• Determination of the recovery rate using the inoculation method (inoculated product): Product inoculation with a known number of microorganisms, followed by a quantitative assessment of the extent of recovery at a low natural contamination rate of the product.
+- Determination of the recovery rate using the inoculation method (inoculated product): Product inoculation with a known number of microorganisms, followed by a quantitative assessment of the extent of recovery at a low natural contamination rate of the product.

 Products with a low, e.g. < 100 CFU or very low, e.g. < 10 CFU bioburden.

-For this purpose, five (sterile or slightly contaminated) samples are contaminated with a defined microorganism, e.g. Bacillus atrophaeus spores, and subjected to the selected bioburden process after drying.
+For this purpose, five (sterile or low-contaminated) samples are contaminated with a defined microorganism, e.g. Bacillus atrophaeus spores, and subjected to the selected bioburden process after drying.
 A recovery rate can be determined from the ratio between the number of spores detached from the product and the total number of spores with which the product was contaminated.

 Validation must be carried out at fixed intervals in accordance with DIN EN ISO 11737-1.
 The scope is determined by means of a risk assessment.

-Neutralization of inhibitory substances MST
+Neutralisation of inhibitory substances MST

 Guidelines:

-• according to DIN EN ISO 11737
+- according to DIN EN ISO 11737

-• according to FDA
+- according to FDA BAM Appendix 2

-• according to Ph.
+- according to Ph.
 Eur.
 2.6.12

-• according to USP <61>
+- according to USP <61>